The SpongeBob SquarePants Movie: Plot

-After encountering a few obstacles, SpongeBob and Patrick end up losing the Patty Wagon, and contemplate giving up.
-Mindy appears and encourages them by applying fake mustaches made of seaweed, convincing them that she magically turned them from kids into men.
-Armed with newfound confidence, the two successfully traverse the trench and encounter Dennis on the other side, who demonstrates that the mustaches are fake and prepares to kill them, but is intercepted by the "Cyclops", a human diver, who abducts SpongeBob and Patrick.
+SpongeBob and Patrick encounter a hazardous trench, lose the Patty Wagon, and contemplate giving up.
+Mindy, whom Patrick has a crush on, appears and encourages them by applying fake mustaches made of seaweed, convincing them that she magically turned them from kids into men.
+Armed with newfound confidence, the two successfully traverse the trench and encounter Dennis on the other side.
+He demonstrates that the mustaches are fake, and prepares to squash the duo with his boot but is suddenly stepped on by a much larger boot belonging to the "Cyclops", a human diver, who abducts SpongeBob and Patrick.

-The duo are placed under a heat lamp by the Cyclops, learning that they have arrived in Shell City, which turns out to actually be a gift shop selling dried sea creatures.
-Proud that they reached their destination, they shed tears just before drying up, which short-circuit the lamp and activate the emergency sprinklers, reviving the two alongside the dried sea creatures.
+The duo are placed under a heat lamp by the Cyclops, learning that they have arrived in "Shell City", a gift shop selling dried sea creatures.
+Proud that they reached their destination, they shed tears just before getting dried up, which short-circuit the lamp and activate the emergency sprinklers, reviving the two alongside the other dried sea creatures.
 While the sea creatures attack the Cyclops, SpongeBob and Patrick take the crown to the beach, where David Hasselhoff offers them a ride home.
-Dennis catches up and fights them on Hasselhoff's back, ultimately falling back into the sea as Hasselhoff passes under a catamaran.
+Dennis catches up and fights them on Hasselhoff's back, ultimately falling into the sea as Hasselhoff passes under a catamaran.

 Neptune arrives to execute Krabs, but SpongeBob and Patrick return with the crown just in time.
-Plankton drops a mind-control helmet on Neptune and surrounds SpongeBob, Patrick and Mindy with his army of slaves, but SpongeBob, embracing the fact that he's accomplished so much despite being a kid, uses the power of rock and roll to free Neptune and the citizens of Bikini Bottom from Plankton's control.
-As Plankton is arrested by the police, Neptune unfreezes Krabs, who then appoints SpongeBob as the manager of the Krusty Krab 2.
+Plankton drops a mind-control helmet on Neptune and surrounds SpongeBob, Patrick and Mindy with his army of slaves.
+SpongeBob, embracing the fact that he's accomplished so much despite being a kid, uses the power of rock and roll to play "Goofy Goober Rock", freeing Neptune and the citizens of Bikini Bottom from Plankton's control.
+As Plankton is arrested by the police, Neptune unfreezes Krabs and the two make amends.
+Krabs then appoints SpongeBob as the manager of the Krusty Krab 2.

 Cast

 Other characters from the television series also appear in the film, including Pearl Krabs, voiced by Lori Alan.
-Other supporting voice actors include Carlos Alazraqui, Dee Bradley Baker, Sirena Irwin, Thomas F. Wilson, and Joshua Seth.
+Other supporting voice actors include Carlos Alazraqui, Dee Bradley Baker, Sirena Irwin, Thomas F. Wilson and Joshua Seth.

 Aaron Hendry portrays the Cyclops physically while Neil Ross provides the character's voice.
 In a post-credits scene, Mageina Tovah portrays a theater usher.

-Crew members Derek Drymon, Stephen Hillenburg, and Aaron Springer make vocal cameo appearances.
+Crew members Derek Drymon, Stephen Hillenburg and Aaron Springer make vocal cameo appearances.

 Production

 Development

-The SpongeBob SquarePants Movie was long-planned; Nickelodeon and Paramount Pictures had approached series creator Stephen Hillenburg for a film based on SpongeBob SquarePants, but he refused for more than a year.
+The SpongeBob SquarePants Movie was long-planned, as Nickelodeon and Paramount Pictures had approached to series creator Stephen Hillenburg for a film based on SpongeBob SquarePants, but he refused for more than a year.
 Hillenburg was concerned, after watching The Iron Giant and Toy Story with his son, about the challenge of SpongeBob and Patrick doing something more cinematically consequential and inspiring without losing what he called the SpongeBob "cadence".
 Hillenburg believed that the film's story "had to be SpongeBob in a great adventure.
 That's where the comedy's coming from, having these two naïve characters, SpongeBob and Patrick, a doofus and an idiot, on this incredibly dangerous heroic odyssey with all the odds against them."